delomast/maxFounderDiversity/README.md

                         upper limit on the total number of learning iterations (int) -m NO_MAXSTEPS, --NO_MAXSTEPS NO_MAXSTEPS
-                        don't max-out the total number of learning iterations (bool) --files FILES [FILES ...]
+                        don't max-out the total number of learning iterations (bool) --noPlots, --no-noPlots
+                        return text output insted of plots and a .json file (saves time) --files FILES [FILES ...]
                         list of source files --source_dir SOURCE_DIR